iabraham/bioe205/lectures/lec07/index.md

  - A function $f(t)$ periodic with period $T$ is said to exhibit half-wave symmetry if $f(t) = - f(t - T/2)$
- - A periodic function $f(t)$ is said to exhibit quarter wave symmetry if in addition to having half-wave symmetry it is also has odd/even symmetry.
+ - A periodic function $f(t)$ is said to exhibit quarter wave symmetry if in addition to having half-wave symmetry it also has odd/even symmetry.

 Thus in the above figure, the bottom plot is an example of a function that exhibits half-wave symmetry.